GEUS-Glaciology-and-Climate/awsrx/README.md

 - [X] Re-structure workflow and migrate hard-coded attributes to file

-- [ ] Finalise and check initialising `SbdMessage` and `EmailMessage` from .sbd file
+- [X] Finalise and check initialising `SbdMessage` and `EmailMessage` from email file

 - [ ] Check the `RAWtoSTR` decoder function.
 The other decoder functions (`GFP2toDEC` and `GLI4toDEC`) have been migrated and tested, but I have yet to come across a message that requires the `RAWtoSTR` decoder.

 - [ ] Clean up the `L0tx.getDataLine()` function, as this is pretty long-winded.
 This function does all of the decoding of an SBD message payload (`SBDmessage.payload`), and was migrated from the old `AWSmessage.parse_aws()` function

-- [ ] Instead of relying on IMEI numbers, we could identify which stations is transmitting by looking at `SbdMessage.unit_location`
+- [ ] As well as relying on IMEI numbers, we could identify which stations is transmitting by looking at `SbdMessage.unit_location`

 - [ ] Decide whether a CR1000 logger program should be used to define the transmitted message.
 This used to be half-implemented to detect the data field in the received message, and then was only used for adding column header names to the outputted datalines (and wasn't 100% reliable)